bspfsystems/BungeeIPC/README.md

 BungeeIPC somewhat follows the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
 This is not the definitive coding style of the project.
 Generally, it is best to try to copy the style of coding found in the class that you are editing.

-BungeeIPC is split up into a few modules:
+BungeeIPC contains a few modules:
 - **API** - The public API used by other downstream plugins to access the functionality in the plugin.
 Except for a few cases, there are no implementations within the API itself, and the Bukkit and BungeeCord plugins provide the API.
 - **Bukkit** - The Bukkit implementation of the API, which can be run by the Bukkit server and provides the IPC functionality of the API.
 - **BungeeCord** - The BungeeCord implementation of the API, which can be run by the BungeeCord proxy and provides the IPC functionality of the API.